Last Updated on May 10, 2023 by Dave Farquhar

 The other day my son was working with a Zip file and getting frustrated.
 He was trying to delete a large number of files from it, and the CPU went to 100% usage and never finished.
-Here’s how I got him around the problem.
+Here’s how I got him around the problem of high CPU usage with Zip files.

 The Zip folders functionality built into Windows Explorer works fine for basic operations like creating and extracting files.
 For complex operations, it’s not always ideal.
 By complex operations, I mean removing or overwriting files from the middle of an existing file.
 If all the files you want to change are grouped together it will usually work.
 But if the files are randomly spread out throughout the file, you’re likely to see the problem my son ran into, getting 100 percent CPU usage and hanging.